joshem163/WISE-GNN/README.md

 The code is implemented in python 3.11.4.
 # Datasets
-In this study,  ten benchmark datasets have been utilized, comprising three homophilic, two OGBN, and five heterophilic datasets.
+In this study,  7 benchmark datasets have been utilized, comprising three homophilic, and four heterophilic datasets.
 The link to access these datasets is provided below:

 [CORA](https://linqs-data.soe.ucsc.edu/public/datasets/cora/cora.zip)